xuhongxu96/depreduce/README.md

 `strace_parser` is basically the reproduction of [`buildfs`] (https://github.com/theosotr/buildfs) with some improvements:

-1. **`stat`/`lstat`/`statfs` syscalls were removed** because we don't know if the accessed file truly exists.
+1. **`stat`/`lstat`/`statfs` syscalls were ignored** because we don't know if the accessed file truly exists, and they are mostly used to detect file changes, i.e., usually not a real sign of file consumption.
-1. **Syscalls returning -1** will be ignored.
+1. **Syscalls returning -1** will be ignored, because they failed mostly for inexistent files.
 1. **`clone3` syscall was added** for tracing.
-Otherwise there will be missing `Newproc` operations.
+Otherwise there will be many missing `Newproc` operations.
-1. **`--decode-pids=pidns,comm` was added** as the arguments of `strace`, to resolve the pid within a separate namespace, which is the case of Bazel sandbox.
-Otherwise, the pid cannot match the pid in strace's namespace and prevent us from tracing the process relationship correctly.
+1. **`--decode-pids=pidns,comm` was added** as the arguments of `strace`, to resolve the pid within a separate namespace, which is the case of Bazel sandboxing.
+Otherwise, the pids returned by `clone` or `fork` cannot match the pids traced by `strace` in its own namespace, which prevents us from tracing the process relationship correctly.
-1. A **virtual filesystem** was implemented to track symlinks, of which Bazel sandboxes create a lot.
+1. A **virtual filesystem** was implemented to track symlinks.
+Bazel creates lots of symlinks because of sandboxing.
-1. A **`to_link` operation was added** to DSL to support tracking symlinks.
+1. A **`to_link` operation was added** to DSL (IR) to support tracking symlinks.

 Though [`buildfs`] claims their approach is applicable to other build systems including Bazel.
 The fact is, without our efforts, it is really hard to apply it to Bazel.

+See [Sandboxing - Bazel] for details about the sandboxing mechanism in Bazel.

 ### About Redundant Dependency Detection